pavsavov/Personal-Favourite-ReadingSpots/README.md

 http://blog.stevensanderson.com/ -> Steve Sanderson: part of ASP.NET team at Microsoft.
 Also the person behind the Knockout JS Framework(https://knockoutjs.com/);

 https://codeblog.jonskeet.uk/ -> Jon Skeet: Senior Developer at Google.
 Author of C# in Depth (https://bit.ly/2TIZwPw);

+http://codetunnel.com/ -> Simple and very organized blog.
+Some of the tips are very useful for novice software developers.